themoonisacheese/2bored2wait/README.md

 7. After you log off, click the "stop queuing" button.
 This is really important, as you will not actually disconnect from 2b2t until you do that.

 # Commands
-- '/start' will start the queue.
+- 'start' will start the queue.
 It takes between 15-30 seconds for the bot to update with the queue position.
-- '/update' will send an update to the current channel with your position and ETA.
+- 'update' will send an update to the current channel with your position and ETA.
-- '/stop' will stop the queue.
+- 'stop' will stop the queue.

 # Forewarning
 Do not give your secrets.json file to anyone under any circumstances.